JustinBeckwith/fileinator/README.md

 [MIT License](LICENSE.md)

 ## Questions?
-Feel free to submit an issue on the repository, or find me at [@JustinBeckwith](http://twitter.com/JustinBeckwith)
+Feel free to submit an issue on the repository!